-Scheduling your time is one of the best ways to keep yourself organized, productive and efficient.
-There are excellent technology resources for you to keep a calendar and share it with others.
-You will find that many of the applications will even allow you set alarms and notifications of events that you want to take special note of.
+Scheduling your time is a good way to keep yourself organized, productive and efficient.
+There are excellent technology resources for you to use and share with others.
+You will find that many of the applications will even allow you to set alarms and notifications for events that are important to you.

 In this section, you are going to learn about a wide variety of calendaring systems.
-Choosing one will be dependent on the device you use and what options you need to stay on top of things.
+Choosing the right one will depend upon the device you use and what options you need to stay on top of things.

 One of the best ways to become more efficient and productive is to use an online calendar.
 Calendars are shareable with colleagues, students and family.

 1. Before choosing one of the calendars below, check to see which platform your school is supporting.
 If your school is a GAFE (Google Apps for Education) school, you will want to begin using the calendaring system in Google.
 If you are a Microsoft school, you have a choice between Outlook and Office 365.
 The two are similar in features, but the main difference is that Office 365 is a subscription service that your district may have purchased.
 If you are a Mac school, you may want to use the built-in Apple calendar on your computer.

 2. As you go through the tutorials for the one you choose, pay attention to the following functions that will make your life more efficient:

 Inputting dates - If you have recurring events, make sure to check the box for them to recur so that you do not have to input them many times.

 Share your calendar with students, parents and peers - all of the calendars have a share feature where you can share events.
 You can hide personal events from others if you check that the event is private only to you.

 All of the calendars have the ability to invite others to an event.
 When you create the event, there is an option to invite others by email.
 The invitee will receive an email and they can choose to attend the event and put on his/her own calendar.
 The invitee can also decline and you will know he or she cannot attend the event.